 - Try to use a lightweight but sharp axe as it will swing faster and generate more power.

 - Use old tires and put the logs inside them as it will hold the logs for further chopping.

 - Make sure your hands or palm are not sweating.

 - Once finished splitting make sure to cover your axe or hatchet with a protective sheath.

 - Keep yourself at a distance from the place of the strike

 Benefits of Splitting Wood by Hand

 You might be wondering why we want to split wood by hand.
-The very first reason that comes in mind is to have a good exercise and secondly to breathe in the fresh air outside.
+The very first reason that comes to mind is to have a good exercise and secondly to breathe in the fresh air outside.

 - Get Smaller wooden chunks that fit in the woodstove